This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 1997

-In 1997, Luciano García-Carrión Corujo joined the company after completing his law studies at just 21 years old.
-He began in the Marketing Department, where he performed outstanding work on advertising campaigns, demonstrating enormous creative talent.
+In 1997, Luciano García-Carrión Corujo joined the company after completing his law studies at the age of just 21.
+He started in the Marketing Department, where he did a great job on advertising campaigns, demonstrating enormous creative talent.
 His true calling, however, was the internationalization of the brand.
-Thanks to his efforts and constant travels from one corner of the globe to the other, García-Carrión is now present in more than 150 countries.
+Thanks to his efforts and constant travels from one corner of the globe to another, García-Carrión is now present in more than 150 countries.

-His charisma and ability to communicate with clients from all over the world have made him a key player in the company: currently, sales outside of Spain are one of García-Carrión's key pillars.
+His charisma and ability to communicate with customers around the world have made him a key figure in the company: sales outside Spain are currently one of the fundamental pillars of García-Carrión.

-Vice President and Fifth Generation, Luciano strives for excellence by bringing constant creativity and innovation to all the wines and products of the family business, a fact that is evident in the large number of launches García-Carrión has on the market each year.
+Vice President and Fifth Generation, Luciano strives for excellence by bringing creativity and constant innovation to all the wines and products of the family business, a fact that is evident in the large number of new products that García-Carrión launches on the market each year.

-Constant innovation, quality, and sustainability are the hallmarks of this family business, values that have helped ensure that Spanish products are recognized and enjoyed around the world.
+Constant innovation, quality, and sustainability are the family business's guiding principles, values that have made Spanish products recognized and enjoyed in every corner of the world.

 1997

-In 1997, we acquired the Jaume Serra Winery, located in Vilanova i la Geltrú, atop a hill that gently slopes toward the Mediterranean Sea.
-The origins of this winery date back to 1647, when a fortress-like farmhouse known as El Padruell was built, which would later become the Jaume Serra Winery.
-With this acquisition, the Vinos de Familia García-Carrión project was born, a grouping of different Designations of Origin.
-Being part of a family of winemakers and having a tradition in the wine world that stretches back more than 130 years leaves its mark.
+In 1997, we acquired the Jaume Serra Winery, located in Vilanova i la Geltrú, atop a hill that gently slopes down toward the Mediterranean Sea.
+The origins of this winery date back to 1647, when a farmhouse-fortress known as El Padruell was built, which would later become the Jaume Serra Winery.
+This acquisition gave rise to the Vinos de Familia García-Carrión project, which brings together different Designations of Origin.
+Belonging to a family of winemakers with a tradition in the world of wine dating back more than 130 years leaves its mark on you.

 2000

-The acquisition of Jaume Serra also included the acquisition of the Commercial Delegation in Sacramento, California, USA, which had been marketing Jaume Serra cava under the Cristalino brand in that country since 1989.
-Starting in 2000, García-Carrión relaunched this brand in the Americas, ensuring that Jaume Serra Cristalino achieved significant sales in the US.
+With the purchase of Jaume Serra, the company also acquired the Sacramento Sales Office (California, USA), which had been marketing Jaume Serra cava in that country since 1989 under the Cristalino brand.
+In 2000, García-Carrión relaunched this brand in America and achieved significant sales of Jaume Serra Cristalino in the US.

-In 2006, the French company Louis Roederer, owner of Cristal Champagne, decided to file a lawsuit against García-Carrión in the Minnesota District Court for unfair competition, even though its Champagne was sold for $300 compared to $20 for Cristalino.
-Its argument was that Cristalino was a diminutive of Cristal, an argument that was untrue, and which García-Carrión would later prove to be the case.
+In 2006, the French company Louis Roederer, owner of Champagne Cristal, decided to file a lawsuit against García-Carrión in the Minnesota Court of Justice for unfair competition, despite the fact that its Champagne was sold for $300 compared to Cristalino's $20.
+Their argument was that Cristalino was a diminutive of Cristal, an argument that was not true and that García-Carrión would prove was not the case.

-The reality is that Roederer intended to use the Cristalino brand for a sparkling wine he was producing at his California wineries, taking advantage of the popularity of our cava in that market.
-After more than five years of legal battle, in August 2010, the District Court of Minnesota ruled in favor of García-Carrión, requiring him to include a disclaimer: "JAUME SERRA CRISTALINO is not affiliated with, sponsored, approved, endorsed, or in any way connected with Louis Roederer's CRISTAL champagne or with Louis Roederer."
+The reality is that Roederer intended to use the Cristalino brand for a sparkling wine it was producing in its California wineries, taking advantage of the notoriety of our cava in that market.
+After more than five years of legal battles, in August 2010, the Minnesota District Court ruled in favor of García-Carrión, requiring it to include a disclaimer: “JAUME SERRA CRISTALINO is not affiliated with, sponsored, approved, endorsed, or in any way connected with Louis Roederer's CRISTAL champagne or Louis Roederer.”

-This ruling did not sit well with Louis Roederer at all, and even less so with the disclaimer that García-Carrión placed on the front of the label and not on the back, as Louis Roederer apparently expected, but he could do nothing in the face of a final ruling.
+This ruling did not sit well with Louis Roederer, and even less so did the disclaimer that García-Carrión placed on the front of the label rather than on the back, as Louis Roederer had apparently expected, but there was nothing he could do in the face of a final ruling.

 Almería Plant